zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/pipelines.md

 {{% alert color="info" %}}
 If your app does not have any pipelines yet, skip to the [Designing a New Pipeline](#design-pipeline) section below.

-If you need to configure your user settings so that you can run a pipeline for the first time, skip to the [Configuring User Settings](#configure-settings) section.
+You need to configure your user settings so that you can run a pipeline for the first time.
+For more information, skip to the [Configuring User Settings](#configure-settings) section.
 {{% /alert %}}

 ## The Runs Tab{#runs-tab}